Contents

 Quiz Design Principles

 Focusing on incremental low-stakes quizzes instead of fewer high-stakes assessments can reduce the motivation to cheat.
 This also allows you the opportunity to provide feedback in time for students to improve and to connect these knowledge checks with assessments that provide opportunities for the application of knowledge.
 These short quizzes are a stepping stone towards in-depth assessments where students analyze content or use it to create something new.
-This strategy also allows your course to meet UF+QM standards 3.4 and 3.5 by having squenced and varied assignments that allow your students to track their progress incrementally.
+This strategy also allows your course to meet UF Quality standards 3.4 and 3.5 by having sequenced and varied assignments that allow your students to track their progress incrementally.

 To shift your quizzes themselves away from information recall, where questions can often be answered through a quick internet search or scan of instructional materials, and towards the application of concepts and skills, evaluate how you ask questions.
 Instead of asking for facts, ask students to use the facts to come to the correct conclusion.
 For example, a professor could eliminate a question asking students to put the steps of the scientific method in the correct order and replace it with a question where students choose the example experiment that best exemplifies the scientific method or watch an example of an experiment and identify a limitation.
 Making them apply the information tests a deeper level of understanding.
 The instructor may change their questions so much that they decide to make the exam open book, knowing that the answer won’t be found directly in their textbook.